lockss/lockss-rtd-manual/docs/installing/running.rst

          :depth: 1
          :backlinks: none

-The section describes how to run :program:`install-lockss`, a script in the :term:`LOCKSS Installer` that installs the infrastructure necessary to run the :term:`LOCKSS stack` on your host system.
-The installation process goes through various phases -- checking system prerequisites, configuring firewall and DNS settings, installing the K3s Kubernetes distribution, and testing the K3s node.
+This section describes how to run :program:`install-lockss`, a script in the :term:`LOCKSS Installer` that installs the infrastructure necessary to run the :term:`LOCKSS stack` on your host system.
+The installation process goes through various phases -- checking system prerequisites, configuring firewall and DNS settings, and installing and testing :term:`K3s`.

 ----------------------------------
 Invoking :program:`install-lockss`